taltechnlp/est-asr-pipeline/README.md

 -   --in - The name and location of the audio recording in you local system that needs to be transcribed.
 -   --file_ext - the file extention of the input file.
 This does not have to exactly match the actual file name but is important to determine how to turn the file into ´wav´ format.
 Supported options: ´wav´, ´ḿp3´, ´mpga´, ´m4a´, ´mp4´, ´oga´, ´ogg´, ´mp2´, ´flac´.
--   --out - The output file name and location.
+-   --out - The output file name.
+Cannot be a location in the local system.
+Should be a unique file name.
+By default will be saved into the /results folder of this project.
 -   --out_format - Output format of the transcription.
 By default `json`.
 Supported options: ´json´, ´trs´, ´with-compounds´, ´txt´, ´srt´.
 -   --do_speaker_id - By default 'yes'.
 Include speaker diarization and identification.
 The result will include speaker names.
 Some Estonian celebrities and radio personalities will be identified by their name, others will be give ID-s.
 -   --do-punctuation - Whether to attempt punctuation recovery and add punctuation to the transcribed text.